mmmries/blog/source/_posts/2014-03-25-pstore-is-amazing.markdown

 After much googling that turned up nothing of interest I remembered [PStore](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/pstore/rdoc/PStore.html) which is in the Ruby Standard Library!
 It supports thread-safe transactional access to a persistent root.
 It even notices if the same object exists multiple times in the object graph and will maintain that referential integrity.
 I love you PStore!

 The main difference from a true object database is that it does not persist object definitions.
-So if you define class and then make a bunch of instances and save them, you can only pull them back out again if your current process has loaded the definition for that class.
+So if you define a class and then make a bunch of instances and save them, you can only pull them back out again if your current process has loaded the definition for that class.
 This has turned out not to be a huge limitation in terms of my experimentation right now.
 I'm already used to tools that have to load my whole app into memory on boot.

 # A Sample